algosup/2023-2024-project-3-virtual-processor-team-5/Specifications/functionalSpecification.md

 ## 9. Conclusion

-Throughout this functional specification document, we have delineated a comprehensive framework for the construction of Team 5's Virtual Processor.
+Throughout this functional specification document, we have delineated a comprehensive framework for the construction of **Team 5's Virtual Processor**.
 From the foundational development environment, through the meticulous assembly language specifications, to the nuanced virtual system call implementation, each section has been carefully crafted to serve as a beacon guiding the development journey.
-The document has established a clear set of functional, usability, and non-functional requirements that are pivotal to the creation of a virtual processor that is not only a robust educational platform but also an embodiment of technical excellence.
+The document has established a clear set of **functional**, **usability**, and **non-functional requirements** that are pivotal to the creation of a virtual processor that is not only a robust educational platform but also an embodiment of technical excellence.

 In the pursuit of these objectives, the document emphasizes the importance of a collaborative development environment, leveraging standardized tools and practices to ensure consistency and quality in the project's outcomes.
 The processor's custom assembly language has been designed with an educational focus, ensuring that learning the fundamental concepts of low-level programming is both accessible and engaging.
-Moreover, the detailed C program development guidelines underscore the importance of a methodical approach to software construction, one that fosters maintainability and scalability.
+Moreover, the detailed C program development guidelines underscore the importance of a methodical approach to software construction, one that fosters **maintainability** and **scalability**.

 The virtual system call implementation stands out as a feature that bridges the gap between the theoretical aspects of assembly language and practical software application, offering a suite of capabilities that will encourage innovation and exploration among its users.